2i2c-org/team-roles-geekbot-sweep/README.md

 It can be triggered manually and requires the environment variables required by `set_current_roles.py` and [`get_slack_usergroup_members.py`](#get_slack_usergroup_memberspy) to be provided as inputs.

 ### `meeting-facilitator.yaml`

+:fire: **The Meeting Facilitator role has been retired and, even though the workflow file still exists, it has been [manually disabled](https://docs.github.com/en/actions/managing-workflow-runs/disabling-and-enabling-a-workflow#disabling-a-workflow).
+If we wish to bring back the Meeting Facilitator role, we can [enable the workflow](https://docs.github.com/en/actions/managing-workflow-runs/disabling-and-enabling-a-workflow#enabling-a-workflow) again.** :fire:

 This workflow file contains two jobs: `create-standup` and `update-calendar`.
 It is scheduled to run at midnight UTC on the 28th of each month and can also be triggered manually using workflow dispatch.